Super Soccer Stars: Overview

 Gustavo Szulansky, a native of Argentina who moved to New York City in the 1980s, founded Super Soccer Stars in 2000.
 The impetus to establish the organization came the year before when Szulansky offered to assist with his seven-year-old son's youth soccer team and found that the children did not know the fundamentals of the sport.
 In his view, "the coaches and instructors lacked a sincere interest in their students and that kids were left unprepared to play in a real soccer game."
 He thought he "could do it better with more care, affection, and professionalism."

 Today, the program annually holds 3,300 weekly classes in over 1,200 locations for over 140,000 boys and girls ages 12 months to 18 years old.
-Soccer Stars provides outstanding community-based soccer development in eleven states and Washington, D.C..
+Soccer Stars provides community-based soccer development in eleven states and Washington, D.C..
 States include Arizona, California, Florida, Hawaii, Illinois, Kansas, Massachusetts, New Jersey, New York, Pennsylvania, and Texas.
 In the New York metropolitan area alone, 10,000 players participate in the program weekly.

 The company employs around 30 full-time staffers, and has over 300 coaches, many of whom work part-time.
-Super Soccer Stars's flagship facility in the Upper West Side of Manhattan has an indoor turf field.
+Super Soccer Stars's flagship facility on the Upper West Side of Manhattan has an indoor turf field.